EarthObservationSimulator/instrupy/instrupy/docs/synthetic_aperture_radar_desc.rst

-   systemNoiseFigure, float, decibels, System noise figure for the receiver. radarLosses, float, decibels, These include a variety of losses primarily over the microwave signal path but doesn't include the atmosphere. altitude, float, km, Altitude at which the instrument is flown sigmaNEZ0threshold, float, decibels, The :math:`\sigma_{NEZ0}` threshold for classification as a valid observation. maneuverability, :ref:`maneuverability_json_object`, ,Payload maneuverability (see :ref:`manuv_desc`)
+   systemNoiseFigure, float, decibels, System noise figure for the receiver. radarLosses, float, decibels, These include a variety of losses primarily over the microwave signal path but doesn't include the atmosphere. altitude, float, km, Altitude at which the instrument is flown sigmaNESZthreshold, float, decibels, "The :math:`\sigma_{NESZ}` threshold for classification as a valid observation.
+If not specified, it is assumed that this constraint does not exist." maneuverability, :ref:`maneuverability_json_object`, ,Payload maneuverability (see :ref:`manuv_desc`)

 .. _synthetic_aperture_radar_calc: